 CFM & MPH

-• With an MPH of 190, the Stihl BG 86 moderately surpasses the 165 MPH of the Echo PB-250LN, offering slightly superior airspeed for enhanced performance in blowing leaves on grass or lifting heavy debris and wet leaves.
+• The MPH of the Stihl BG 86, at 190, modestly exceeds the 165 MPH of the Echo PB-250LN, allowing it to blow leaves on grass or lift heavy debris (acorns, etc.) and wet leaves more effectively.

 • The Echo PB-250LN features a slightly larger fuel tank, with a capacity of 15.9 fl.oz., potentially allowing for longer operational periods, provided its engine is as fuel-efficient as that of the Stihl BG 86.

-• In contrast, the Echo PB-250LN's engine, with a displacement of 25.4cc, is slightly surpassed by the 27.2cc engine of the Stihl BG 86.
-As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.
+• In comparison, the Echo PB-250LN's engine displacement of 25.4 cc is slightly surpassed by the 27.2 cc of the Stihl BG 86.
+This indicates that the latter may consume marginally more fuel per stroke, potentially resulting in slightly greater power output.
+With 2-stroke engines, both leaf blowers mandate an oil/fuel mix as part of their operation.

-Unlike the Echo PB-250LN, the Stihl BG 86 can be used as a leaf vacuum – A convenient and less messy method of leaf disposal, which you may find handy when dealing with piles of leaves.
+• In contrast to the Echo PB-250LN, the Stihl BG 86 doubles as a leaf vacuum – offering a convenient and tidier approach to leaf disposal, particularly when faced with large piles of leaves.

 TL;DR